ansumanmishra/Frontend-Concepts/javascript/README.md

 ## More on Mutable vs Immutable
 A mutable object is an object whose state can be modified after it is created.
 An immutable object is an object whose state cannot be modified after it is created

-Mutable - Strings and Numbers
-Immutable - Objects and Arrays
+Mutable - Strings and Numbers (These are primitive types) Immutable - Objects and Arrays

 Examples: